micahg/plugin.video.cbc/README.md

 user in.

 ## Test Examples
-The following is for a season one episode of still standing that requies both device registration and user authorization.
+The following is for a season one episode of still standing that requires both device registration and user authorization.

 ```